Charburja Durbar

 Charburja Durbar was a palace within Thapathali Durbar Complex in Kathmandu, the capital of the Nepal.
 Charburja literally translates Four Burg Palace.
 This palace was built by Jung Bahadur Rana in the year 1849 for Jind Kaur (locally known as Chanda kunwar in Nepal) youngest Queen consort of Maharaja Ranjit Singh of Sikh Empire.

 History

-Charburja Durbar was built by Jung Bahadur Rana for Rani Jind Kaur youngest Queen of Maharaja Ranjit Singh of Sikh Empire.
-Rani Jind Kaur escaped British imprisonment from the Chunar Fort, disguised as a servant and travelled through 800 miles of forest and reached Kathmandu on 29 April 1849.
+Charburja Durbar was built by Jung Bahadur Rana for Rani Jind Kaur, youngest Queen of Maharaja Ranjit Singh of Sikh Empire.
 Initially, she stayed at the residence of Amar Bikram Shah, son of General Chautariya Pushkar Shah, who had been Nepal's Prime Minister in 1838–39.
 Amar Bikram Shah's residence in the Narayanhiti area provided her with the facilities and dignity offered to royalty.
 But whenever outsiders came, she would disguise herself and was introduced as a "maid/cook from Hindusthan".
 She stayed in Amar Bikram Shah's house for a few months before she decided to come out of her hiding and approach the then Prime Minister Jung Bahadur Rana.